RillingDev/ok/README.md

 # OkJS

-> A super tiny JavaScript library for module declaration
+> A super tiny JavaScript library for form validation

 ## Introduction

-Ok is an utility library to validate forms that require more validation that HTML5 supports.
+Ok is an utility library to validate forms that require more validation than what HTML5 supports.

 ## Usage